 The term Domestic Violence covers a wide list of violence and abuse against a person and can happen to anyone, yet the problem is often overlooked, excused or denied.
-Noticing and acknowledging the signs of an abuse relationship or against another person is the first step to ending it.
+Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.

 One woman in four (and one man in six) in the UK will be a victim of domestic violence during their lifetime, according to research estimates.

-NHS Choices: provides a list of things to help you recognise the signs as early as possible and seek help. http://www.nhs.uk/Livewell/abuse/Pages/signs-domestic-violence.aspx
+NHS Choices: provides a list to help you recognise the signs as early as possible and start seeking help.
+You can find them here.

-- Seek help – talk to a friend , a relative, your doctor, health visitor or midwife
+- Seek help – talk to a friend , a relative, your doctor a health visitor or midwife

 - In an emergency, call 999

 If you’re considering leaving, be careful who you tell.
-It’s important that your partner doesn’t know where you’re going.
+It’s important that your abuser doesn’t know where you’re going.
 Planning is very important.
 If you decide to leave, it will help to take:

-- records, benefits books, and mortgage or rent details
+- Documents, including birth certificates, passports, any medical records, benefits books, and mortgage or rent details

 Survivor’s Handbook from the Women’s Aid Charity